 - 1) Install the Management Server, the Log Servers, and optionally the Web Portal Servers. - Import the licenses for all components.
-You can generate licenses at https://stonesoftlicenses.forcepoint.com. - 3) Configure the Firewall, IPS, or Layer 2 Firewall elements in the Management Client from the Configuration view. - To generate initial configurations, right-click each NGFW Engine, then select Configuration > Save Initial Configuration.

-Make a note of the one-time password.

-- 5) Make the initial connection from the NGFW Engines to the Management Server, then enter the one-time password. - 6) Create and upload a policy on the NGFW Engines in the Management Client.
+You can generate licenses at https://stonesoftlicenses.forcepoint.com. - 3) Configure the Firewall, IPS, or Layer 2 Firewall elements with the Management Client using the Configuration view. - 4) To generate initial configurations for the engines, right-click each Firewall, IPS, or Layer 2 Firewall element, then select Configuration > Save Initial Configuration.
+Make a note of the one-time password. - 5) Make the initial connection from the engines to the Management Server, then enter the one-time password. - 6) Create and upload a policy on the engines using the Management Client.